Efficacy of regularized multi-task learning based on SVM models: Asymptotic Performance of M-SVM

-Theorem \ref{theorem4} indicates that $\mathcal{U}(\text{sgn}(f ^z_ { 1}) ,\cdots ,\text{sgn}(f^z _ { T }))$ {can be arbitrarily} close to the average Bayes error $\mathcal{U}(f^*_ { 1} ,\cdots ,f^*_ { T })$, as long as $N$ is sufficiently large.
-Moreover, the corollary above shows that the learned classifier $\text{sgn}(f^z_{t})$ for each {individual} task $t$ can be {convergent} to the corresponding Bayes rule $f^*_{t}$ , when $N$ increases indefinitely.
-Therefore, the proposed regularized multi-task learning method \eqref{svm2} can provide reliable classification rules in the sense of low misclassification error, which provides us great confidence in this method.
+Theorem \ref{theorem4} indicates that the average misclassification error $\mathcal{U}(\text{sgn}(f ^z_ { 1}) ,\cdots ,\text{sgn}(f^z _ { T }))$ {can be arbitrarily} close to the average Bayes error $\mathcal{U}(f^*_ { 1} ,\cdots ,f^*_ { T })$, as long as $N$ is sufficiently large.
+Moreover, the Corollary above shows that the learned classifier $\text{sgn}(f^z_{t})$ for each task $t$ converges to the corresponding Bayes rule $f^*_{t}$ , when $N$ increases to infinity.
+Therefore, given a large data size, the M-SVM \eqref{svm2} induces a reliable classification rule for each task with a small misclassification error, which gives us great confidence in this method.